41 Modern Farmhouse Dining Room Ideas With High Style

 Image courtesy of Amber Interiors

 Incorporate reclaimed or distressed wood elements for furniture, such as a rustic dining table and chairs.
 This adds a rustic touch and enhances the farmhouse feel.
-Other ways to bring in reclaimed wood are hardwood floors, sliding barn doors, end tables, wooden furniture, and natural wood accents.
+Other ways to incorporate reclaimed wood include hardwood floors, sliding barn doors, end tables, wooden furniture, and natural wood accents.

 Rustic Dining Room